Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 That’s where Virima ITAM comes in.
 We help you go beyond simple inventory management tools and offer you a set of tools and solutions to address IT’s most critical management challenges.
 Whether your organization is looking to maximize the value of business processes, or simply wants to streamline service management and organizational efficiency, Virima’s IT Discovery, Asset Management (ITAM), and ViVID Service Mapping solutions can help you achieve your goals.

-Virima’s software has been developed with a focus on providing organizations with the tools they need to optimize their IT infrastructure and ensure that it’s properly utilized.
+Virima has developed software focused on giving organizations the tools to optimize their IT infrastructure and ensure its proper utilization.
 This allows companies to make the most out of their technology investments—whether they’re new or old.

 The Virima suite features automated discovery and mapping capabilities that allow for quick and accurate data collection.
 This means you can get a complete picture of all of your critical IT resources—from servers, databases, and storage systems to virtual machines—as well as the interconnections between them.
-It also allows you to see how each resource is connected to applications, services, users, and other systems within your organization.
+It also lets you view how each resource connects to applications, services, users, and other systems within your organization.

 Once you’ve collected this information, Virima lets you use it to map out your entire IT ecosystem in order to identify areas where improvements can be made.